 The bells are played using a series of ropes on a framework in the Tower Room.
-The heaviest bell is called the Tenor and the lightest bell is called the Treble.
+The heaviest bell is called the tenor and the lightest bell is called the treble.
 The bells can play hymns, both traditional and modern, and peals.